openwns/documentation/usersGuide/modules/dll/wifimac/experiment1.rst

   ap = nc.createAP(idGen, managerPool, apConfig)

-Then, the ap object is added to the nodes, its id and the MAC addresses (only one in this case) is stored and the AP is made known to the RANG.
+Then, the ap object is added to the nodes, its id and the MAC addresses (only one in this case) are stored and the AP is made known to the RANG.

 Station